Frequently Asked Questions

 What is Carolina Complete Health?

-Carolina Complete Health will begin offering services on February 1, 2020 to children, pregnant women, families with children, elderly, adults with disabilities and children with disabilities.
+Carolina Complete Health will begin offering services in 2020 to children, pregnant women, families with children, elderly, adults with disabilities and children with disabilities.

 What is a Managed Care Organization (MCO)?